 To check the status of a particular phone model, consult the manufacturer.
-For the latest phones that Genesys tested, see the TestLab site at http://testlab.genesys.com/.
+For the latest phones that Genesys tested, see the Testlab site.

-Provisioning FTP adapter
+Polycom Provisioning FTP Adapter

 Polycom phones running 2.1.4 firmware (the IP300 and IP500) use the Provisioning FTP Adapter for their initial firmware requests.
 This adapter by default listens on Port 21, but you cannot disable it by creating the server parameter Provision FTP Enabled and setting it to No.